Imamul Aroos: Social reformation

-The Muslim Coastal regions areas of Tamil Nadu like Kayalpattinam and Kilakkarai became worst affected victims of Portuguese atrocities during Portuguese rule in Tamil Nadu (1501–1575 AD).
-During Portuguese rule from 1505 to 1658 AD, They destroyed almost all Muslim institutions and monuments in Sri Lanka, resulting in a serve blow to the old grandeur of Muslim culture.
+The Muslim Coastal regions areas of Tamil Nadu, like Kayalpattinam and Kilakkarai, were affected the most by the atrocities committed by the Portuguese during the Portuguese rule of Tamil Nadu from 1501–1575 AD.
+From 1505 to 1658 AD, the Portuguese destroyed almost all Muslim institutions and monuments in Sri Lanka, which was a severe blow to the old grandeur of Muslim culture.
 They were unable to carry on their social transaction in Islamic Way.
 In short, they could not live as Muslims.

 Imamul Aroos contribute to Islamic revival in Tamil Nadu and Sri Lanka.
 He was one of notable reformer in his time.
 He built hundreds of mosques and institutions in Sri Lanka, after destruction of Muslim institutions and monuments during Portuguese rule.
 According to the record available with the association founded by him in 1848, had been instrumental building over 350 mosques with attached arwi school in Sri Lanka.
 He has also established several maktabs and built some mosques in India.
 For each and every such mosque built, both in Tamil Nadu and Sri Lanka.
 He has composed Arabic poems commending the services of those who helped in the construction and other associated activities.
 Every one of such stanza embodies chronogram which expresses the year of commencement or completion of the construction.

-The people of Sri Lanka are well aware that traveling to the remote places such as Marichikkaddi and Karadikkuli even in these days with modern transportation is very tiresome and dangerous, as the area is infested with wild animals and the roads are very difficult to track through.
-But, Imamul Arus managed to visit even such remote and dangerous areas 150 years ago and constructed mosques and schools in those desolate villages.
-This speaks of the selfless nature of all of his efforts in public causes.
+Despite the journey to remote places such as Marichikkaddi and Karadikkuli being tiresome and dangerous—due to the presence of wild animals and the roads being difficult to walk through—Imamul Arus still managed to visit these areas, constructing mosques and schools in desolate villages.

 Works of Imamul Aroos

 Imamul Aroos was one of great Arwi scholar and Contribute Arwi literature.
 Imaul Aroos alone has produced about 100 large works and about 200 minor works.
-Some of them given here :
+Some of them given here: